LibreCAD/docs/ref/coordinates.rst

 The Coordinate System
 =====================

-In order to get the best out of LibreCAD it is necessary to understand the coordinate system and how coordinates work.
+In order to get the best out of the application it is necessary to understand the coordinate systems used in LibreCAD and how coordinates work.
 Every entity (e.g. a line, circle, etc.) that is drawn in LibreCAD can be drawn with precision, placed accurately using coordinates.

 In libreCAD`s 2D coordinate system *X* units are measured horizontally and *Y* units are measured vertically.
 Coordinates can also be shown as "Positive" (+) or "Negative" (-) values.
 All coordinates are relative to the *absolute origin* in the drawing.
 It is where the X and Y axes cross each other and represented by a red cross.
 The coordinates at this point are 0,0.
 Every entity drawn can be located in relation to this origin.